CyberSlothMiko/OpenCV_VSC/README.md

 After following the insillation instructions above, you can run the below command to view some examples

-To exit the program gracefully, wait for the video to finish or press "q" on the "MediaPipe Pose" window.
+To exit the program gracefully, wait for the video to finish or press `q` on the "MediaPipe Pose" window.
 (If you only press q on the Graph window, the step count will be innacurate as the video will continue to play)

 1. Walking example
    ```bash